SaiNikhil915/Pneumonia-Detection-Using-CNN/README.md

 personnel with a practical tool flask for quick and intuitive pneumonia assessment.

-Despite the accurate results we achieved, we have also encountered certain limitations in our approach, including dataset size and potential overfitting
+-Despite the accurate results we achieved, we have also encountered certain limitations in our approach, including dataset size and potential overfitting